CoLRev-Environment/search-query/docs/source/platforms/syntax_upgrade.rst

 Design Note
 -----------

-By pivoting through the **generic query IR**, the upgrade avoids the need for ``O(N^2)`` pairwise converters.
+By pivoting through the **generic query object**, the upgrade avoids the need for ``O(N^2)`` pairwise converters.
 Each platform/version only needs:

 - **Parser** – to read queries,
 - **Translator** – to/from the IR,
 - **Serializer** – to output queries.